rstraub/rstraub.github.io/_drafts/implementing-domain-driven-design-book-review.md

 Although it touches on all concepts from the original book, The Red Book introduces *Strategic Patterns* before the *Tactical Patterns* in DDD.
 It also delves into the concept of *Domain Events*, which weren't covered in The Blue Book.

-Throughout the book the reader follows a fictional case study, complete with supporting code samples.
-These help make the abstract ideas concrete, hence the "Implementing" part of the title.
+Throughout the book, the reader follows a fictional case study, complete with supporting code samples.
+This helps make the abstract ideas concrete, hence the "Implementing" part of the title.

 So, how does it all add up?
 Is it a valuable book to add to your collection?
 Let's find out.